ET-13/myProjects/Conways_Life_Project/readme.txt

 3) Any live cell with more than (over) three live neighbors will die "overpopulation"
 4) Any dead cell with exactly three neighbors, will become a live cell "reproduction"

-This program seeks to recreate that Conway's game of life.
+This program seeks to recreate Conway's game of life.
 It has been done before and this is my own attempt.

 For this we need an element defined in a perceivable space The above rules to change the state of this element in our simulation